numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

        left envelope of the ECDF of all algorithms from which it is constructed, that is, the ECDF of an algorithm from BBOB-2009 can cross the best 2009 curve.
-This may typically happen if an algorithm has for the most easy problems a large runtime variation its |aRT| is not the best but the short runtimes show up to the left of the best 2009 graph.
+This may typically happen if an algorithm has for the most easy problems a large runtime variation and its |aRT| is not the best but the short runtimes show up to the left of the best 2009 graph.